 heads for the station to investigate.

-Darwin Station is found to be suffering from the exact same phenomenon, and the lead scientists insist that the children need to be protected from it.
+Darwin Station is found to be suffering from the exact same phenomenon, and the lead scientists insist that their subjects, genetically engineered children, need to be protected from it.
 Picard isn’t willing to risk sending anyone into the station but somehow has no qualms about encasing a child in solid plastic and beaming him aboard in order for Dr. Pulaski to examine him, and orders exactly that.
 After the initial examination reveals nothing dangerous, Picard and Pulaski argue over whether or not to release him from the plastic until Pulaski comes up with the compromise of examining him in a shuttlecraft to keep him away from the crew.
 She brings Data along for the examination, because they have such an effective dynamic together

 , and of course, mere minutes after she releases the boy from his plastic cage she finds herself suffering the first symptoms of the mysterious ailment.

 aggressive, to the point that said resistance seeks out disease even before it reaches the children—including in the bodies of anyone nearby.
 Data does some quick research and puts together that it’s that very immune response that is causing the rapid aging in the people around them.
 He deems the process irreversible, and Pulaski sends word to the Enterprise

 that she will remain in quarantine in the station.
-But Picard will have none of that, and has O’Brien come up with some Techno Babble
+But Picard will have none of that, and has O’Brien come up with some Technobabble

 that will undo the effects by using the transporter to screen out the changes to her DNA.
 The process works, and the scientists at the station are able to follow this example to save themselves.
 But there is no saving the Lantree